 In many parts of the world jade is viewed as a stone symbolizing luck, and thought to offer protection.
 Jade amulets can be found in more than one culture, as can jade protector figurines.
 The Egyptians believed it embodied personal harmony, and used it in their art accordingly.

-magnesium and calcium.
+Chemically speaking, nephrite jade is made up of a mineral called actinolite, a mineral high in both magnesium and calcium.
 It is quite hard, and it is likely that many early cultures began valuing it so highly because it proved an ideal material from which to craft weapons and tools.

 The value of jade varies widely, depending on the tastes in a region, and the history of the jade itself.
 Tastes for jade are different in different cultures, and the costs will reflect this.
 In many Western countries, for example, the most highly-prized varieties of jade are those with the most vivid greens — especially those which seem almost emerald in hue.
 In China, on the other hand, jade that is virtually white, or jade with tinges of yellow, is very valuable.

-quartz, carnelian, and other stones.
+When looking to buy jade, it is important to make sure you are actually getting what you set out to buy.
+While the term jade may reasonably be used to describe either nephrite or jadeitite, it is often also used to refer to serpentine, Vesuvianite, green quartz, carnelian, and other stones.
 Because of the range of issues that need to be taken into consideration, and because of the many different, lesser stones sold as jade, it is highly recommended that jade be purchased through a reputable dealer, unless you are confident in your own abilities to appraise the stones.

 No comments: